gaurav157243/aws-projects/17DockerOnEC2/README.md

   * sudo docker run -p 80:80 -d webapp                          # run the docker image

   Test the applciaton using the below command
-  * curl -X POST -d '{ "firstName" : "Sachin" , "Tendulkar" : "Agrawal", "emailId" : "st@gmail.com" }' http://localhost:80/api/v1/employees -H"Content-Type:application/json"
+  * curl -X POST -d '{ "firstName" : "Sachin" , "lastName" : "Tendulkar", "emailId" : "st@gmail.com" }' http://localhost:80/api/v1/employees -H"Content-Type:application/json"

 * Create a AWS ECR repository using the AWS UI.
 This repository is used for sharing or downloading the docker image.